Live · api.qear.ai

 Sign up for an API key in 30 seconds.
 Or try QEAR in your browser with no signup at all.
 Either way — see the diagnosis in action.

-1,000 free verifications / month No credit card Magic-link signup, no password
+1,000 free verification claims / month No credit card Magic-link signup, no password